EH7-anomalous or Meta-EH-an

 While similarities do exist between Itqiy and the EH and EL chondrites, the many inconsistencies make a definitive assignment tenuousthe assignment of Itqiy to the EH group is followed here as recommended in the Meteoritical Bulletin Database.
 Patzer et al. (2001) found the compositional and textural characteristics of Itqiy to be analogous to those observed in the lodranites, i.e., derivation from a residual melt from which an ~20% basaltic partial melt rich in plagioclase and sulfide had been removed.
 In a similar scenario, Bouvier et al. (2016) found that Itqiy is the most incompatible element-depleted crustal sample known, consistent with a residue after a LREE-rich partial melt extraction.
 This event occurred under highly reducing conditions on a metal-enriched E chondrite parent body, where subsequent cooling over a long period allowed extensive equilibration to occur.
 Other mineralogical features of Itqiy, including its shock features, are consistent with a late impact-heating event to temperatures below 900°C, followed by rapid cooling.
 An ArAr study by Bouvier et al. (2016) indicates a late-stage impact event <1.3 b.y. ago.

 Studies of the 42.9 g enstatite achondrite NWA 2526 by Keil and Bischoff (2008) concluded that this meteorite, containing ~1015% metal, shares many textural and mineralogical characteristics with Itqiy (both partial melt residue after ~20% partial melt extraction) and possibly QUE 94204, potentially forming a grouplet of meteorites.
-Moreover, metal in Mount Egerton and in the anomalous iron meteorite Horse Creek (and LEW 85369) has been described as being compositionally similar (i.e., having complementary HSE patterns in metal) to metal in NWA 2526 (Keil and Bischoff, 2008; Humayun et al., 2009; M. Humayun, 2010).
+Moreover, metal in Mount Egerton and in the anomalous iron meteorite Horse Creek (as well as the anomalous irons LEW 85369, LEW 88055, and LEW 88631) has been described as being compositionally similar (i.e., having complementary HSE patterns in metal) to metal in NWA 2526 (Keil and Bischoff, 2008; Humayun et al., 2009; M. Humayun, 2010).
 Along with Itqiy, these meteorites might share a common origin on an E chondrite-like parent body unique from the Shallowater, EH, EL, and main-group aubrite parent bodies (Keil and Bischoff, 2008; Izawa et al., 2011).

 It is noteworthy that the enstatite achondrite inclusions MS-MU-019 and MS-MU-036 recovered from the Almahata Sitta fall have been compared to Itqiy (Bischoff et al., 2016), and continued studies could help resolve potential genetic links among these anomalous meteorites.
 The photo above is a 1.3 g interior slice of Itqiy, and the pictures below show the complete Itqiy mass in situ.